StatStud/book-club/content/posts/trump.md

 # Strive for wholeness

+I've encountered people who don't wonder about anything...don't let yourself fall into that category.
+Don't ever sell yourself short.
+That's bad business on every level, even the metaphysical.

+We've seen empires come and go, and survival of the fittest take place.
+Things change.
+We get to keep up with the changes and move forward.

+As the Trump Organization has moved forward, I have seen it as a living organism that needs to be fed...I can't have any missing pieces.
+I can't have any ingredients that aren't the best.
+Those are my standards, and it's my responsibility to make sure they are kept.

+See yourself as an organization.
+Pay attention to every facet of your life.
+What's strong?
+What's weak?
+What's missing?
+What can you do to make the big picture better?

+Whatever you do, don't stagnate.
+Don't become complacent.
+Things move too quickly today to fall into that trap.

+When I realized how fast the world moves, I decided to double up on my work hours.
+That wasn't a big sacrifice because I love what I'm doing and I've always been a hard worker.
+I'm happier and more productive than I ever was.

+You can adapt or you can lose out.
+I chose to adapt.

+I kept the pace in order to keep up with my environment, which is a fast one.
+People who want to compete with me will have to keep up with me.

+Don't be the guy who can't adapt--even Darwin would agree.

+Very few of us are completed projects.
+It's an ongoing process.

 # Give your higher self a chance

+When the achiever achieves, it's not a plateau, it's a beginning.

+Achievers move forwards at all times.
+It's enthusiasm that can't be fabricated.
+It's either there or it's not.

+Achievers go for the challenge, so the next deal is what they're thinking about.

+They have an obligation to themselves to best themselves.
+That's living in the highest realm.

+Your higher self is in direct opposition to your comfort zone.

+You've heard people refer to a city as vibrant; what that means is that it's growing and lively--not stagnant.
+See yourself as a city.

+Our higher selves can serve to transport us to becoming visionaries.

+> One of the worst fears we have is the fear to attempt something.

+You miss 100% of the shots you don't take

+I wasn't sure if I'd be a success on radio, but I went for it anyway, and it was a big hit.
+I had to take the chance first to find out.

 # Wisdom

+What I realized is that wisdom comes as a result of several factors: one being experience, and one being knowledge.

+It's something you can't teach someone else--you have to achieve it on your own.

+It's very hard for me to just give you this wisdom--you have to get there yourself.

+Another way to gain wisdom is to read about the greats in history and those in your specific domain.

+I remember realizing back in school that two things in particular seemed to shape the world as I knew it: war and nature.

+It's worth spending some time to know how and why we are where we are today.

 # The more you learn, the more you realize you don't know

+I see no value whatsoever in believing ignorance to be an attribute.
+It isn't.

+> Not studying history is like being a leaf that didn't know it was part of a tree.

+We are individually responsible for our education, and that applies whether you're in school or working.

+There is no ceiling to learning.
+You will never know it all, but it's a fantastic way of practicing longevity

 # Think like a champion